 Entering an identification number is optional, and the SNFABN is valid if this space is left blank.
 SNFs may insert an internal filing number (such as a medical record number) that might help link the notice with a related claim.
 Medicare numbers (i.e., Health Insurance Claim Numbers) or Social Security numbers must not be listed on the notice.

 the SNF enters the date on which the beneficiary may be responsible for paying for care that Medicare isn’t expected to cover.

 In this section, the SNF lists the care that it believes may not or won’t be covered by Medicare.
 The description must be written in plain language that the beneficiary can understand.
-The care can be listed as “inpatient stay at this facility,” for example.
+The care can be listed as an “inpatient stay at this facility,” for example.

 Reason Medicare May Not Pay” Section:

-The SNF must give the applicable Medicare coverage guideline(s) and a brief explanation of why the beneficiary’s medical needs or condition do not meet Medicare coverage guidelines.
+The SNF must give the applicable Medicare coverage guideline(s) and a brief explanation of why the beneficiary’s medical needs or conditions do not meet Medicare coverage guidelines.
 The reason must be sufficient and specific enough to enable the beneficiary to understand why Medicare may deny payment.

 Reason Medicare May Not Pay

 |1||You need only assistive or supportive care.
 You don’t require daily skilled care by a professional nurse or therapist.
 Medicare won’t pay for your stay at this facility unless you require daily skilled care.|